cosmonic-labs/concordance/examples/bankaccount/README.md

 > nats stream purge CC_COMMANDS -f
 > ```

-Now, to set the system in motion we can execute a simple scenario:
+To set the system in motion, from the `examples/bankaccount` directory (where this README is), we can execute a simple scenario:

 **First, we create an account `ABC123` with an intiial balance of 4000 units of $CURRENCY, the event sourcing way (by creating a command):**